niclasankar/nmea-gps-emulator/README.md

     }
 ]
 ```
-A custom POI file can also be created in the same folder and can be called at runtime with the argument '-p filename'.
+A custom POI file can also be created and can be called at runtime with the argument '-p filename_with_full_path'.

 ### Starting the script with a config file (experimental)
 The script can be run by supplying a JSON config file with the starting point and type